FestusKoech/bettingAI-main/README.md

 > "Transforming raw data into processed input for model training."

 This program is designed to process raw match data from the database and prepare it for use in `model0`.
-It first initializes a connection to the database using `initSession()`, then fetches both raw and already processed match IDs.
+It initializes a connection to the database using `initSession()`, then fetches raw and already processed match IDs.
 After calculating the difference between these two sets, the program identifies the matches that need to be processed.

 For each match, the program generates features and labels using the `features_for_model0()` and `labels()` functions, respectively.
 It then creates two instances of the Processed class, one for each team, and commits the processed data to the database.
-If an exception occurs during the commit process, the program rolls back the transaction and prints an error message.
+If an exception occurs during the commit process, the program returns the transaction and prints an error message.

 #### POTENTIAL IMPROVEMENTS 📈: